theSage21/pytongue/README.md

 A program to allow you to write python code in any language.
 The basic python language is translated and ready for offline use.
 You can add your own languages.
-Third party-libraries are sadly not supported.
+Non standard-libraries are sadly not supported.
 Yet!!

 Languages
 ---------

 In order to train a new language use the [Wikipedia list of ISO-codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)

+The codes must be supported by [Google Translate](https://translate.google.com)

 Train new languages by: